John Glyn: Family life

-Glyn's father was Rev. Carr John Glyn (1799–1897), who was a godfather and namesake to Handley Carr Glyn Moule, a theologian and bishop of Durham.
+Glyn's great-grandfather Sir Richard Glyn, 1st Baronet, of Ewell and grandfather Sir Richard Glyn, 1st Baronet, of Gaunt's House were wealthy bankers and politicians.
+Glyn's father was Rev. Carr John Glyn (1799–1896), who was a godfather and namesake to Handley Carr Glyn Moule, a theologian and bishop of Durham.

 On 11 September 1866 John Glyn married Ellen (d.
 20 April 1928), eldest daughter of James Robert Dalton Dewar of Kent.
 In the 1901 Census, Ellen is listed as a Belgium British subject.